pratkpranav/pratkpranav.github.io/index.md

 ---

 ## Hello Everyone!
-I’m Pratik Pranav, a Senior Software Engineer at ThirdAI Corp.
+I'm Pratik Pranav, a Staff ML Engineer at ServiceNow.
+Previously at ThirdAI Corp (acquired by ServiceNow), I now focus on improving AI Search capabilities at ServiceNow.
 I love developing scalable machine learning solutions, focusing on efficient model training and building robust systems.
 In my role, I get to blend machine learning with systems engineering to create reliable and high-performance technologies that make a real impact.

 ---